Tanga Region: Population

 Tanga Region's population in 2012 was around 2,045,205.
 Lushoto District having the highest population of 492,441.
 Pangani District has the lowest population of 54,025.
-Tanga is home to around six major indigenous ethic groups.
+Tanga is home to around six major indigenous ethnic groups.
 It is the ancestral home to the Bondei people located on the central east coast of the Tanga Region, the majority in Pangani district and Muheza District.
 Most of western Tanga is home to the Zigula people, the majority in Handeni District.

-The Sambaa, the largest ethic group in Tanga Region are mostly found in the northern Tanga Region in the western Usambaras, Lushoto district, western Korogwe District and northern Muheza district.
+The Sambaa, the largest ethnic group in Tanga Region, are mostly found in the northern Tanga Region in the western Usambaras, Lushoto district, western Korogwe District and northern Muheza district.
 The Digo people and the Segeju people are a small minority within Mkinga District in the northeastern Tanga Region.
 Lastly the Ngulu people are native on the southwestern corner of Tanga Region's Kilindi District.
 Other smaller ethnic groups in Tanga Region include Mbugu and Pare people.
-More recently in history, immigrants from other parts of the country and abroad have found economic opportunities in Tanga Region, these include Indians, and Arabs.
+More recently in history, immigrants from other parts of the country and abroad have found economic opportunities in Tanga Region, including Indians and Arabs.

 Religious communities

-The majority of Tanga Region residents practice Sunni Islam with elements of African traditional faiths since the introduction of Islam to the Tangan coast through trade during the Swahili era in the 9th and 10th centuries.
+The majority of Tanga Region residents practice Sunni Islam with elements of African traditional faiths since the introduction of Islam to the Tangan coast through trade with the Swahili from the 9th and 10th centuries.